Size3.3 feet (1 m)

 Shovelnose sturgeons use barbels to detect prey at the bottom of rivers.

-- Bulk of the diet of the shovelnose sturgeon consists of aquatic insect larvae, especially burrowing mayflies and caddisfly larvae.
+- Diet consists of aquatic insect larvae, especially burrowing mayflies and caddisfly larvae.

 - Cruises the bottom of the rivers where it detects prey with sensitive barbels and vacuums the food items up through its long tubular mouth.